metapolator/metapolator/outline-import.md

 PostScript, UFO, Metapost and thus Metapolator are all interwoven.
 Because at the end of the day for us everything boils down to the creation of PostScript-Outlines.
-So when thinking about outline data, we should have a little undertstanding on how these different applications and formats connect to each other.
+So when thinking about outline data, we should have a little understanding on how these different applications and formats connect to each other.

 ### closepath